hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 AU Core profile elements include Mandatory and Must Support requirements.
 [Mandatory elements](#mandatory-elements) are required and have a minimum cardinality of 1 (min=1).
 [Must Support](#must-support-and-obligation) elements have defined conformance obligations in AU Core based on actor roles.

-Systems may declare conformance to AU Core profiles based on one of the following two conformance tiers:
+Systems may implement AU Core as:
-- [Profile Only Support](#profile-only-support) for a system declaring conformance to an AU Core profile
+- [Profile Only Support](#profile-only-support) for a system declaring conformance to one or more AU Core profiles
-- [Profile + Interaction Support](#profile--interaction-support) for a system declaring conformance to one of the [AU Core Capability Statements](#au-core-capability-statements)
+- [Profile Support + Interaction Support](#profile--interaction-support) for a system declaring conformance to one or both of the [AU Core Capability Statements](#au-core-capability-statements)

 #### AU Core Capability Statements
 The [AU Core Requester CapabilityStatement](CapabilityStatement-au-core-requester.html) defines the conformance requirements and expectations of a [AU Core Requester](ActorDefinition-au-core-actor-requester.html) actor responsible for initiating queries for information from an [AU Core Responder](ActorDefinition-au-core-actor-responder.html).
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU Core Requester are defined in this capability statement.